Lectio: 14th Sunday of ordinary time (C)

 vii) Joy that no one can take away (Jn 16:20-22) "Blessed are you!"
 Your name is written in heaven (Lk 10:20), their eyes will see what has been promised (Lk 10:23-24), the Kingdom is yours!
 (Lk 6:20).

-The community around Jesus is the model for the early Christians after the resurrection (Acts 2:42-47)!
-The community is like the face of God transformed into Good News for the people.
+community is like the face of God transformed into Good News for the

 6. Praying the Psalm 146 (145)